Emissions and Fuel Economy Analysis

 - Determining how fuel chemistry relates to vehicle emissions and fuel economy

-- Testing the effect of alternative fuels and fuel blends on emission control equipment.
+- Evaluating the effect of alternative fuels and fuel blends on emission control equipment.

 Results from NREL's engine-based emissions and fuel economy studies, conducted primarily at the ReFUEL Laboratory, feed back into the lab's combustion, fuel chemistry, and co-optimization of fuels and engines research activities.